The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Introduction

-To the best of our knowledge, only a few studies have addressed the issue of training accuracy prediction/estimation for NN models. \citet{deng_peephole_2017} and \citet{istrate_tapas_2019} propose LSTM-based frameworks (\textit{Peephole} and \textit{TAP}) to predict a NN model’s performance before training the original model but the frameworks still need training by input data before making predictions.
-And the accuracy prediction method of \citet{unterthiner_predicting_2020} requires weights from the trained NN model.
-None of them, however, estimates training accuracy without using input data nor trained models.
+To the best of our knowledge, only a few studies have discussed the prediction/estimation of the training accuracy of NN models.
+None of them, however, estimates training accuracy without using input data and/or trained models as does our method.

+The overall setting and backgrounds of the studies of \textit{over-parameterized} two-layer NNs~\cite{du_gradient,arora_fine-grained_2019} are similar to ours.
+But the main difference is that they do not estimate the value of training accuracy.
+One study~\cite{du_gradient} mainly shows that the zero training loss on deep over-parametrized networks can be obtained by using gradient descent.
+Another study analyzes the \textit{generalization bound}~\cite{arora_fine-grained_2019} between training and test performance (\textit{i.e.}, generalization gap).
+There are other studies~\cite{DBLP:conf/iclr/JiangKMB19,DBLP:journals/corr/abs-1906-01550} to investigate the prediction of the generalization gap of neural networks.
+We do not further discuss the generalization gap because we focus on only the estimation of training accuracy, ignoring the test accuracy.

+Unlike our proposed method that does not need to use input data nor to apply any training process, in recent works related to the accuracy estimation for neural networks~\cite{yamada_weight_2016,Gao_2021_CVPR,chen_practical_2020,DBLP:conf/ijcai/ShaoYR20}, the accuracy prediction methods require pre-trained NN models or weights from the pre-trained NN models.
 Through our method, to estimate the training accuracy for two-layer FCNN on random datasets (two classes) requires only three arguments: the dimensionality of inputs ($d$), the number of inputs ($N$), and the number of neurons in the hidden layer ($L$).

-This paper has two contributions: 1) to introduce a novel theory to understand the mechanisms of NN models and 2) by applying that theory, to estimate the training accuracy for two-layer FCNN on random datasets.
-This study may raise other questions and discover the starting point of a new way for future researchers to make progress in the understanding of deep learning.
-In the next section, we will describe the proposed theory to estimate the results of training accuracy.
+The \textit{Peephole}~\cite{deng_peephole} and \textit{TAP}~\cite{istrate_tapas_2019} techniques apply Long Short Term Memory (LSTM)-based frameworks to predict a NN model’s performance before training the original NN model.
+However, the frameworks themselves still must be trained by the input data before making predictions.